coveord/coveo-test-search/README.md

 # Building on Netlify

-If you have no changes to make to the test files, just run the build hook using the value stored in Lastpass:
+If you have no changes to make to the test files, just run the build hook using the value stored in 1passord as `Netlify build hook for coveo-test-search`:
 ```
 curl --request POST 'https://api.netlify.com/build_hooks/************************'
 ```